 Dr Bertrand Draguez first worked for MSF in 2000, as a general practitioner in East Timor.
 Since then, he has worked as a doctor in Angola and South Sudan, as a field coordinator in Afghanistan, and as a medical coordinator in Democratic Republic of Congo and Côte d'Ivoire.
 From 2005 to 2008, Bertrand held the post of medical officer of the MSF unit in Brussels covering the Great Lakes region of Africa.
 In 2008, he was appointed as Medical Director of MSF's Operational Centre in Brussels.
 Bertrand was elected president of MSF Belgium in 2016.

-Reveka Papadopoulou started working with MSF in 1995 in Armenia and after missions in Palestine, Liberia, the former Yugoslavia, and Honduras, she took the position of Liaison for the Access Campaign in 2003, before working as Deputy Programme Manager and Programme Manager for Operational Centre Geneva.
+Reveka Papadopoulou started working with MSF in 1995 in Armenia and after missions in Palestine, Liberia, the former Yugoslavia, and Honduras, she took the position of Liaison for MSF's Access Campaign in 2003, before working as Deputy Programme Manager and Programme Manager for the Operational Centre in Geneva.
 Reveka spent four years, from 2008 to 2012, as General Director of MSF Greece before returning to the field.
 She was first elected to the International Board in 2014, and elected President of MSF Switzerland/OCG in 2017.

 Habiba Amin trained in clinical medicine and surgery and has a degree in Psychology from the University of Nairobi, Kenya.
 Having worked with MSF on and off since 2006, Habiba has held a number of roles in that time, including Deputy Medical Coordinator, Field Coordinator, Emergency Field Coordinator and Medical Referent across displaced people and conflict settings, including in Somalia, South Sudan and Kenya.
 Among her work, Habiba established the comprehensive care centre for people living with HIV in Kibera, in the slums of Nairobi, Kenya.
 She was elected to the International Board in June 2019.